javicuarteroUCLM/myWebsite/README.md

-#My own website
+ # My personal website 👨🏼‍💻

 Hi!
-I'm Javier Cuartero, I'm currently studying 4º Computer Engineering at Universidad de Castilla-La Mancha, so this is my own website, where I will publish all my projects.
+I'm Javier Cuartero, I'm currently studying 4th-year Computer Engineering at the Universidad de Castilla-La Mancha.
+This is my personal website, where I'll be sharing all all my projects.